BP-28-FearVR/FearOfHeights/README.md

 The application was build with the main movement option being walking in real life.

 Scene 0 (Start)
-- (Due to a later explaination: If the Application is run standalone on the headset the user must not look around or move while the Application is starting.
-To be more precise: The user must keep still for approximately 1 second after the "Made with Unity" Logo during startup vanishes and the scene fades in.
-After that time the view will snap showing the UI infront of the user while saving this direction as a "starting direction")
+- The user doesn't move until 1 second after the application started (when the UI will be directly infront of him)
 - The user can read the instructions on a UI window and test interactions with grabbable objects.
 - The user has to enter a participant ID to start the experiment.